RajeevHejib/CV/README.md

 (....CV work is in progress...)

-###### Available for work full time as a Junior Developer in London, UK
+###### Available for working full time as a Junior Developer, London, UK

-Previously, I have been working on system management/system admin on platforms based on Open VMS, Linux and Unix.
+Previously, I have been working on operating system management on platforms based on Open VMS, Linux and Unix.
 The work became less interesting as time went by.
 I have always been keen to learn new technologies.
 Web development & coding interested me very much.
 My extensive search culminated at deciding to do the twelve weeks intensive coding bootcamp at Makers Academy, London.

 Now that I have successfully completed the course, I am looking forward to begin my new career as a junior developer in an environment where I can contribute and make a difference.
 As I go along I intend to improve on my newly acquired skills and also get to develop more skills learning other technologies.